 Unlike with synchronous, a user visiting pages that utilize the asynchronous mode gets to see the page content without having to wait for the page to display the whole content.
 The type of rendering mode loads pages independently from the ads.

-It is highly recommended that asynchronous rendering and the SRA option in DFP are enabled as it yields the best page load experience and the potential to serve guaranteed roadblocks as well as advertisers that competitors won’t serve their ads simultaneously to (competitive exclusion).
-This is the only rendering mode that makes ad slot refresh using pub service.
+It is highly recommended that asynchronous rendering and the SRA option in Google Ad Manager are enabled as they yield the best page load experience and the potential to serve guaranteed roadblocks as well as advertisers that competitors won’t serve their ads simultaneously to (competitive exclusion).
+This is the only rendering mode that makes ad slot refresh using the pub service.
 Refresh work.

 Previously, GPT GET requests larger than 4096 bytes were not supported and were being cut short.
 To avoid truncation, they converted GET requests to POST request method which is now supported by asynchronous GPT tags only.

-SafeFrame in DFP is enabled by default when using GPT tags and recommended over-friendly iframes.
-It protects the sensitive data of the site from getting accessed by external elements but does not affect data collection necessary to serve relevant ads to the site.
+SafeFrame in Ad Manager is enabled by default when using GPT tags and recommended over-friendly iframes.
+It protects the sensitive data of the site from getting accessed by external elements but does not affect the data collection necessary to serve relevant ads to the site.